Zone 39: Production

 In Zone 39, I was exploring a couple of things.
 One was the way in which a person deals with grief, the loss of a loved on.
 I truly believe that someone doesn't die until we stop thinking about that person.
 I think once we forget that person, once that person ceases to live in our memories, then that person is truly dead.
 Often it takes a long time for that person to truly die in people's hearts.
 I wanted to explore this theme in an environment that I think we're heading towards, one of being like a society that is particularly unfriendly to the individual and particularly isolates the individual and controls that individual.

+The film was made with finance from the South Australian Film Corporation and the Australian Film Finance Corporation.
+It was shot over seven weeks from late October to early December 1995 around inner city Melbourne and in Crawfords’ Melbourne studios, and the salt pan around Woomera, South Australia for the desert scenes.

+Reception

+Adrian Martin of The Age called the film "woeful... mind-boggling threadbare."